VueChu/BrainMeter/README.md

   - ```void brainRun(int attentionValue)```

-    - This function will iterate until the focus/attention values are correctly displayed on the brian meter.
+    - This function will iterate until the focus/attention values are correctly displayed on the brain meter.
 	- Params: int attentionValue

 ### ---End of DoublyLinkedList Class---